-Knowing your car's build date is an important factor when considering its resale value.
-A build plate is fixed to your car when it is first assembled and it can usually be found on the firewall in the engine bay.
+A build plate is fixed to your car when it is first assembled at the factory and can usually be found under the bonnet, on the firewall in the car’s engine bay.

-To help differentiate the two plates, its handy to remember that a compliance plate will include the words "manufactured to comply with" — similar to the sample image below.
+To help differentiate the two plates, it’s handy to remember that a compliance plate will include the words "manufactured to comply with" — similar to the sample image below.